Learn how to grow lettuce in Central Texas or any other region with mild winters. This post curates all the tips and tricks collected over the years.

 - Spray them with a mist of water to ensure the top is moist.

-- You may cover the container with a Ziploc or a plastic cover.
-This is optional if you can keep a diligent eye on the moisture level.
+- You may cover the container with a Ziploc or a plastic cover to keep the moisture level even.

 - Place the container under a grow light or on a bright window sill.